Eadgyth/Programming-Editor/README.md

 A text editor written in Java that helps coding (in Java, Perl, HTML) and that is extensible by plugins which may be developed to do different types of work with text files.
 <p>
-One goal of the program is a very simple but flexible setting of a 'project' and usage of already configured projects.
+One goal of the program is a very simple but flexible setting of a project and usage of already configured projects.
 <p>
 REQUIREMENTS FOR TESTING <br>